Updated July 1, 2023

-- It creates, maintains and contribute to many free software projects
+- It creates, maintains, and contributes to many free software projects

-Scalability – RedHat supports more numbers of sockets, more cores with maximum threads which enable it to handle more memory.
+Scalability – RedHat supports more sockets and cores with maximum threads, enabling it to handle more memory.

-File System – The file system empowers with a wide range of capabilities which also scale and give users more choices that match according to their workload.
+File System – The file system empowers with a wide range of capabilities that also scale and give users more choices that match according to their workload.